If you have cold or flu-like symptoms contact your study coordinator and reschedule your appointment

-- Please arrive 30 mins prior to your appointment time.
+- Please arrive 30 mins prior to your MRI table time (appointment time).

-- You will be required to fill out a MR screening form upon arrival.
+- You will be required to fill out a MRI Safety Screening form.
+Be prepared to answer questions about your medical history.

-- Please do not wear eye make-up or have wet hair.
+- For brain studies please do not wear eyeliner or have wet hair.

 - Retained wires from an electronic implant that has been removed (i.e. pacemaker wires not attached to a pacemaker)